chain4energy/c4e-chain/x/cfeminter/README.md

 Exponential step minting is block time based minting type.
-It mints configured amount of tokens within minter, where it divides this minter into smaller subminters of equal lenght.
-Then within subminter expected amount is minted, lineary.
+It mints configured amount of tokens within minter, where it divides this minter into smaller subminters of equal length.
+Then within each subminter expected amount is minted, linearly.
 Expected amount of subminter minted tokens is equal to tokens minted by previous subminter multiplied by configured factor.
 For example initial minter amount is 40 million, multiplying factor set to 0.5 and step duration is four years, then:
-* 1st subminter (1st year) mints 40 millions linearly
+* 1st subminter (first 4 years) mints 40 millions linearly
-* 2nd subminter (2nd year) mints 20 millions linearly
+* 2nd subminter (second 4 years) mints 20 millions linearly
-* 3rd subminter (3rd year) mints 10 millions linearly
+* 3rd subminter (third 4 years) mints 10 millions linearly
-* 4th subminter (4th year) mints 5 millions linearly
+* 4th subminter (fourth 4 years) mints 5 millions linearly
 and so on.

 This minter can mint infinitely.